livewires/you-win/sheets/Jump.md

 ## Scrolling

-Now we've got some platforms to climb, we need to add scrolling, so that we can move up the platforms.
+Now we've got some platforms to climb, we need to add scrolling so we can move up the platforms.

 In _Doodle Jump_, the screen only ever scrolls up; never down.
 This is because the way for the game to end, is for the player to fall off the bottom of the screen!